 Why we love Griddly Games Just Add

-Miss P is being home schooled and is also taking part in remote learning.
+Miss P is being home-schooled and is also taking part in remote learning.
 As a mom of a seven year old I’m always looking for new S.T.E.M. projects that we can do at home.
-Already familiar with Griddly Games line I was pleased to see that they have added new .
-These S.T.E.M. kits from Griddly Games are perfect for homeschooling parents like myself as most everything you need comes in a kit.
-During a paramedic it is even more difficult to shop for all the items you need for a project.
+Already familiar with Griddly Games line I was pleased to see that they have added new.
+These S.T.E.M. kits from Griddly Games are perfect for homeschooling parents like me as almost everything you need comes in a kit.
+During a pandemic, it is even more difficult to shop for all the items you need for a project.
 Therefore, I am pleased when a kit has everything you need within it.
-Extra items that we need is already within my home, which allowed us to get started right away.
+Extra items that we need are already within my home, which allowed us to get started right away.

 Just Add Egg

-We started with the Just Add Egg Kit that includes more than 10 activities and egg experiments for you to do with your child.
+We started with the Just Add Egg Kit which includes more than 10 activities and egg experiments for you to do with your child.
 It’s made for children ages 5 and up.

 Next for us was the Egg Shell Dying project.
 We used the included food colors that came in the kit and just added our own white vinegar.
-Pour a little vinegar in a dish.
+Pour a little vinegar into a dish.
 I used a glass bowl which worked well.
 Add in a few drops of the included food coloring.
-Place your hollowed out egg into the coloring and let it sit.
+Place your hollowed-out egg into the coloring and let it sit.
 The longer you let it sit the darker the color will be.

 Once dried Miss P used the included soap to draw designs on the eggs and placed the eggs back into the bowl of dye for a few moments.
 When she took her eggs out of the bowl her design was visible.
 She learned through this experiment that if you apply beeswax or soap to an area, it will seal in the color underneath.